STMicroelectronics/meta-st-stm32mp-oss/README.md

 [See section  How to update opensource component](#update-component)

-For helping the test of EFI boot, some recipes coming from https://github.com/jiazhang0/meta-secure-core are incomporated on the layer (efitools and sbsigntools).
+For helping the test of EFI boot, some recipes coming from https://github.com/jiazhang0/meta-secure-core are incorporated on this layer (efitools and sbsigntools).

 **No support.** STMicroelectronics is under no obligation to support the layer and or to provide you with updates or error corrections.